tethysplatform/tethys/docs/contribute/code/deploying_tethys.rst

 After the release is created, the release packages will need to be created before users can install the new release.
 This includes building and uploading the Docker images, Conda-Forge packages, and PyPI packages.
 The following sections describe how to update each of these packages.

+.. _contribute_deploy_conda_forge:

 Conda Forge
 +++++++++++

-The Conda-Forge pacakge for Tethys Platform is semi-automatically built by the Conda-Forge build system.
+The Conda-Forge package for Tethys Platform is semi-automatically built by the Conda-Forge build system.
 Conda-Forge bots monitor the Tethys Platform GitHub repository for new versions and will automatically create a pull request to the `Tethys Platform Conda-Forge Feedstock <https://github.com/conda-forge/tethys-platform-feedstock>`_ when a new version tag is detected.
 This pull request will need to be reviewed and merged by one of the Feedstock Maintainers.
 Once the pull request is merged, the Conda-Forge build system will automatically build the new package and upload it to the `conda-forge channel`.

 This semi-automated approach can take several days to resolve.
 If you need the Conda-Forge package to be built and uploaded immediately, you can manually create a new feedstock pull request.
 To do this, follow these steps: